Quick Facts | Answer |

 Most major cities in California have rent control ordinances that add additional protections to tenants beyond the state laws including:

-The following rental units are exempt from state rent control laws:
+There are a few rental units that are exempt from state rent control laws, including:

 - Housing restricted in use for low to moderate-income individuals